-For Christmas Eve, there’s the traditional midnight mass at the Vatican, led by the Pope (which is not always actually at midnight).
+For Christmas Eve, there’s the traditional midnight mass at the Vatican, led by the Pope (which does not actually start at midnight).
 Tickets to attend mass inside the basilica are free and go quickly (usually you need to request them months in advance).
 However, anybody can go to Saint Peter’s Square and watch the mass on large video screens in the piazza.
 It can get crowded and cold, but it’s still nice to be able to witness such a tradition.

-For services in English, the All Saints’ Anglican Church is a good option.
+For church services in English, the All Saints’ Anglican Church is a good option.
 It’s between Piazza Del Popolo and the Spanish Steps, so it’s in a convenient location, and the congregation is very welcoming.

-Hang your Stocking…
+Hang Your Stocking…

 On January 5, don’t forget to hang up your stocking before bed.
 Santa’s work may be done, but La Befana is just getting started.
 According to Italian folklore, an old woman riding a broomstick (sort of like a nice Christmas witch) brings candy or gifts to children on the Eve of the Epiphany.

 Rome is a wonderful city to visit any time of year, and Christmas time has its own unique draw.
 The city is brightened by decorations and holiday cheer, there are fewer tourists than the warmer months, and there are plenty of great yuletide traditions to take part in (hello, La Befana).
 Buone feste!
+Cin cin!

 Click here for more travel guides and tips for Rome, Italy.